Welcome to Perth Zoo

 Home is where the herd is.

-fundraising campaign to establish a new elephant habitat, where it's hoped Permai and Putra Mas will be founding herd members!
+There's a new regional elephant herd coming to our friends at Monarto Safari Park in South Australia and Permai and Putra Mas will be its founding herd members!

 You might remember, in 2018 we first announced our two elephants would be rehomed following the passing of matriarch Tricia.

-The new habitat at Monarto Safari Park will be 15 hectares, giving the elephants more room to roam.
-In the medium future, Monarto Safari Park could become home to up to five elephants!
+The new habitat at Monarto Safari Park is 12 hectares, giving the elephants more room to roam.
+And in the future, Monarto Safari Park will be home to up to five elephants!

 We love our elephants and that’s why we’re putting their needs first.